 I wanted to keep my journey and photographs to myself.
 I thought one day I will put these photos on my wall, but now I have a couple of reasons that made me write this blog and share my photos

 - Our funds are exhausting now.
 So, if you think after reading this blog that we should keep doing what we love to do.
 Please support our journey and motivate us for writing and sharing more stories & photos.
-My email id is email@example.com.
-In case you want to contribute financially I can share the bank account details over mail or whatsapp (9412074349)
+My email id is firstname.lastname@example.org.
+In case you want to contribute financially, I can share the bank account details over email or WhatsApp (9412074349)

 How this road trip started?